Isaac-Fate/stox/README.md

 The central code files/modules are placed directly under the root directory.

+- `collect_data.py` is a script that downloads the stock prices as a CSV file.
 - `lstm.py` mainly contains an LSTM model, a self-defined `PricePredictor` for prediction and functions to train and load models.
 - `strat.py` contains two trading strategies: 1.
 Simple Moving Average (SMA); 2.
 Prediction-based strategy using pre-trained LSTM model.
 It also has a function to determine the best portfolio by assigning the weight of money to invest to each stock.
 - `profit.py` contains a function to calculate the profit given the dates to buy and sell.